 If you’re good to go on all of the above, you can move on to the next step.

-How to inject Mounjaro
+How to inject Mounjaro: A step-by-step guide

 Okay, it’s time to do the injection—we know you’ve got this.
 Carefully follow the steps below.

-Get the pen ready
+Priming the pen

 1. Clean the inner seal